7 results for tag: Providence Recovery

 How Iceland Got Teens to Say No to Drugs – The Icelandic Model

-I become excited and inspired when I see concepts, ideas and methods that I use in my work validated by international scientists and authors.
-The two articles that I have included excerpts, both offer alternative ideas around the use and abuse of alcohol, tobacco and drugs.
-From my experience, combining these two perspectives is the core of my work with supporting and facilitating shifting patterns, behaviors, obsessions and addictions.
+I become excited and inspired when I see concepts, ideas, and methods that I use in my work validated by international scientists and authors.
+The two articles that I have included excerpts from offer alternative ideas about the use and abuse of alcohol, tobacco, and drugs.
+From my experience, combining these two perspectives is the core of my work, supporting and facilitating shifting patterns, behaviors, obsessions, and addictions.
 I typically integrate these three principles/methods for shifting unwanted patterns and behaviors.

 1. Exercises supporting the discovery and understanding of our patterns and thinking.